foundersandcoders/coursebook/src/course/handbook/asking-for-help.md

 # Asking for help

-Learning how to ask for help effectively is important.
+Learning how to ask for help is important.
 Every developer needs help at some point, especially when they're learning new things.
-You can make it easier for people to help you, and increase the likelihood of solving your problem.
+By structuring your question effectively you can make it easier for people to help you, and increase the likelihood of solving your problem.

 ## Quick summary